New affordable homes in Bristol

 We’re developing on a number of sites in Bristol.
 On the Local Planning Portal you can find more detailed information about each of the schemes, including site layout plans and elevations.
 Use the planning reference to find a scheme.

-Our largest site to date is at Alderman Moores and will be called Ashton Rise.
+Our largest site to date is Ashton Rise.
 We’re working with Willmott Dixon to deliver 133 homes, 53 council units and 80 for private sale (planning reference: 17/06559/FB).

-If you want to be kept updated on the progress on the progress and availability of properties in this development, go to the Ashton Rise website to register your interest.
+If you want to be kept updated on the availability of properties in this site, go to the Ashton Rise website.

 Future development schemes

-We’ve started the next phase of the new build council housing programme.
-We’ll develop 11 sites over the next three years, which will provide around 550 new homes (subject to planning consent).
-We’ll announce more details in due course.
+We’ve started the next phase of the new build affordable housing programme.
+We’re intending to develop a number of sites over the next three to five years, which will provide around 550 new homes (subject to planning consent).

 We’ve won industry awards for the quality of the design and construction methods used for three of these development schemes:

-- Challender Court in Henbury was the winner of the Royal Institute of Britsh Architects (RIBA) South West Sustainability Award
+- Challender Court in Henbury was the winner of the Royal Institute of British Architects (RIBA) South West Sustainability Award.

 - Suffolk Close, Henbury: Local Authority Building Control (LABC) Building Excellence Awards, Winner of Best Social or Affordable New Housing Development & Finalist for Best Small Housing Development 2018.